-- Chest x-ray: This is a picture of your lungs and heart.
-Healthcare providers use it to see the fluid around your heart.
-Chest x-rays may show signs of infection in the pericardium.
+- X-ray pictures of your lungs and heart may be used to check the fluid around your heart.
+Chest x-rays may show signs of infection around your heart.

 - An echocardiogram is a type of ultrasound.
 Sound waves are used to show the structure and function of your heart.

-- A transesophageal echocardiogram (TEE) is a type of ultrasound that shows pictures of the size and shape of your heart.
+- Transesophageal echocardiogram (TEE) is a type of ultrasound that shows pictures of the size and shape of your heart.
 It also looks at how your heart moves when it is beating.
-These pictures are seen on a TV-like screen.
-You may need a TEE if your heart does not show up very well in a regular echocardiogram.
 You may also need a TEE to check for certain problems such as blood clots or infection inside the heart.

-- Magnetic resonance imaging: This test is called an MRI.
-During the MRI, pictures are taken of your heart.
-An MRI may be used to show the amount of fluid around your heart.
-You will need to lie still during this test.
-The MRI machine contains a powerful magnet.
-Never enter the MRI room with any metal objects.
-This can cause serious injury.
-Tell your healthcare provider if you have any metal implants in your body.
+- CT scan or MRI pictures may be used to check the amount of fluid around your heart.
+You may be given contrast liquid before the pictures are taken.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
+Do not enter the MRI room with any metal objects.
+Metal can cause serious injury.
+Tell the provider if you have any metal in or on your body.

-- Pericardiocentesis: This is a procedure where extra fluid from the sac is drained using a long needle.
-This fluid is sent to a lab to check for infection.
+- Pericardiocentesis is a procedure used to drain extra fluid from the sac.
+The fluid is sent to a lab to be checked for infection.

-- Pericardial biopsy: This is a procedure where a small piece of the heart sac is removed.
-It is then sent to a lab for tests.
+- Pericardial biopsy is a procedure used to remove a small piece of the heart sac.
+The piece is sent to a lab for tests.